OpenData-tu/documentation/01-Introduction.md

 The above objectives translate into the following requirements:

 ### General
-1. Software used shall be open source
+1. **Open Source Software**: Libraries & components used shall be open source software.
-1. Infrastructure
-    1. ***Cloud architectural style***: Guiding architectural principle shall be to avoid monolith-style applications, but rather include cloud concerns from early on (i.e. design phase).
+1. **Cloud architectural style**: Guiding architectural principle shall be to avoid monolith-style applications, but rather include cloud concerns from early on (i.e. design phase).
-    1. ***Scalability***: Components shall be inherently scalable
+1. **Scalability**: Components shall be inherently scalable.
-    1. ***Fault tolerance***: Components shall provide fault tolerance capabilities
+1. **Fault tolerance**: Components shall provide fault tolerance capabilities.
-    1. ***Performance***: The system (and its constituent components) shall have the ability to handle extremely high demand.
+1. **Performance**: The system (and its constituent components) shall have the ability to handle extremely high demand.
-    1. ***Portability***: The system shall be deployable both on public and private clouds.
+1. **Portability**: The system shall be deployable both on public and private clouds.

 ### Data Import Framework
 1. Provide facilities for common access patterns of data sources (e.g. FTP, HTTP)